 - Scaling dermatological care with AI: Mobile applications and virtual platforms (Tobias Sangers)

-- Beyond skin cancer: Applied AI support for inflammatory skin conditions (TBA)
+- Beyond skin cancer: Applied AI support for inflammatory skin conditions (Alexander Navarini)

-- Data quality and annotation: Building robust datasets (Philipp Tschandl)
+- Data quality and annotation: Building robust datasets for dermatology (Philipp Tschandl)

-- Inclusive AI in dermatology: Confronting bias and data gaps (TBA)
+- Inclusive AI in dermatology: Confronting bias and data gaps (Roxana Daneshjou)

 - Trustworthy general-purpose AI: European and global perspectives (Matthias Samwald)